strike-finance/perpetuals-smart-contracts/docs/specs.md

 ## Overview

-- A single UTxO is used to store the liquidity and trader's potential winnings.
-To solve for concurrency problem, a batcher will be used.
-All orders will go through the orders smart contract, and the batcher will gather them and apply the nessarry validations.
-Trader's potential loses will also be in the single utxo.
+- Settings UTxO that keeps information such as max leverage, max borrow amount, interest rate, maintaince margin etc..
+- A pool UTxO that contains assets liquidity providers will provide and lended out to traders.
+- A position UTxO that determines the traders current position

 ## Architecture

-There a 4 total contracts that are used.
+There a 8 total contracts that are used.

-- **Positions Validator**: This validator handles the validation of user's positions mangement such as opening positions, closing positions, and liquidating their positions.
+- **manage_positions.ak**: This validator handles the validation of user's positions mangement after opening a position such as updating take profit/stop loss, closing and liquidating position, and adding collateral

+- **position_mint.ak**: This is the inital validator when the user has to mint a token from when opening a position.
+To close a position the asset from this script must be burnt

-- **Liquidity Validator**: This validator handles the validations of liquidity providers such as providing liquidity and withdrawing liquidity.
+- **orders.ak**: This validator handles all interactions with the pool, such as borrowing assets, returning assets, providing liquidity, and withdrawing liquidity.

-- **Pool Validator**: This validator handles the validation of creating a pool and holds all the assets used for trading.
+- **liquidity_mint.ak**: This validator handles the validation of minting and burning of liquidity tokens.
+When you provide liquidity you get these in return and when you withdraw liquidity you need to burn these

-- **Orders Validator**: This script will be validating that the movements of assets are correct, ie when some closes a postion, they get the correct amount of assets back.
+- **protocol_auth.ak** This is minted once.
+The asset minted from this script gives the righ to change the config of the settings

+- **setting.akk** Contains the settings UTxO

+- **batcher_license.ak** Mints token that allow them to run order batches

+- **pools.ak** Contains all the funds the liquidity providers deposited

 ## Tokens

-- **Positions Token**: Represents the total position value of the trader.
-This is 1:1 of the the total position size.
-- **Liquidity Tokens**: Represent the amount of liquidity the lp has provided.
-This is 1:1 of the liquidity provided.
+- **Positions Token**: Consitutes a valid transaction.
+Must be burnt when closing a transaction.
+Only minted once per transaction
+- **Liquidity Tokens**: Tokens liquidity provders recieve when providing liquidity.
+They will recieve based on their current ratio of deposted funds to total funds _ total lp tokens minted so far.
+When withdrawing they will recieve their current ratio of lp tokens to total lp tokens _ total funds in pool
 - **Batcher License**: Only holder of this license token can batch orders.
-- **Pool NFT**: This can only be minted once per asset pool.
-It will be in the pool UTxO to validate the pool is valid.
+- **Settings NFT**: This asset can be used to update configs in settings

+## High Level Flow For All Actions

+All possible actions of the contracts are here
+//TODO

+- **Open Position**:
+- **Close Position While Pending**:
+- **Cancel Position While Pending**:
+- **Open Limit Order**:
+- **Cancel Limit Order**:
+- **Close Position**:
+- **Add Collateral**:
+- **Update Take Profit and Stop Loss**:
+- **Take Profit**:
+- **Stop Loss**:
+- **Liquidate Collateral**:
+- **Provide Liquidity**:
+- **Withdraw Liquidity**:
+- **Update Settings**:

 ## Positions Validator